RQISL/portfolio-project-5-robert-quinlan/README.md

 ## Credits

-*  Our concept art gallery site, designed specifically for art enthusiasts and collectors, offers a unique consulting experience tailored to their needs.
-Whether you're a first-time client or a close friend, our personalized approach ensures a seamless collaboration.
-With a focus on showcasing timeless art pieces, our gallery offers a diverse collection of old masterpieces.
-However, we understand the importance of staying current, and we are committed to updating and enhancing the site to meet her evolving preferences.
-When the time is right, we look forward to assisting you in showcasing your artwork after her busy schedule with your child.
+* Our site is the perfect place for me to learn and grow in my skills.
+With a user-friendly interface and a wide range of resources, I'll find everything I need to succeed.

+* Unlike Project 4, our site is designed to make learning easy and enjoyable.
+I'll have access to expert instructors, engaging content, and a supportive community of learners.

+* Art Gallery, a concept project brought to life.
+Visit the site Art Gallery.

 * Please find Agile management [Consult with a client](https://github.com/RQISL/portfolio-project-5-robert-quinlan/issues/7) as you can see when we were consulted up to date.

-* Our mentor advised me where my concept can challenge and learn from mistakes, easily manage projects and avoid unnecessary complications.
-Take control of the development process and achieve success.
-It was more complicated than you expected.
-Also, He was an excellent tutorial with me for a few sessions.

 Back to [Table of Contents](#table-of-contents)

 # Deployment

-[The Heroku app page](https://www.heroku.com/) where is deployed.
+[The Heroku app page](https://id.heroku.com/login) where is deployed.
 How do processing the site deployed as follows:

 * Login
 * use the Google Authenticator app and open the screen display of the code number